What is an electronic health record?

 •

-Improving patient and provider interaction and communication, as well as health care convenience
+Improving interaction and communication between patients and providers, as well as health care convenience

 •